misheska/misheska.github.com/source/_posts/2013-06-16-getting-started-writing-chef-cookbooks-the-berkshelf-way.markdown

 gem 'kitchen-vagrant', :group => :integration
 {% endcodeblock %}

-As of this writing, if you do not add the version constraint for `test-kitchen` you will get this mysterious error when you run `bundle install`:

-    Bundler could not find compatible versions for gem "test-kitchen":
-      In Gemfile:
-        kitchen-vagrant (>= 0) ruby depends on
-          test-kitchen (~> 1.0.0.alpha.0) ruby

-        test-kitchen (0.5.0)

-The version constraint addresses this issue.

 Run `bundle install` in the newly created cookbook directory to install the necessary Gem dependencies: